 Legislative help on the way?

-Both bills were referred to committees but have not advanced to a vote; you can contact your elected representatives to urge them to support these measures if dental coverage for Medicare beneficiaries is important to you.
+You can contact your elected representatives to urge them to support this measure if dental coverage for Medicare beneficiaries is important to you.

 Programs that help